 In a roller derby team, there exists a spectrum of heights, weights, natural abilities and existing or gained fitness levels.
 Each skater on a team utilises the strengths they have – whether it be a speedy, explosive jammer compared to a more powerful, offensive style jammer, or a super-agile blocker compared to a powerhouse blocker.
 It is not therefore relevant to deem a transgender skater ineligible for inclusion in roller derby on the basis of what stage of gender transition they are at or how their physical body presents– UKRDA Transgender Policy, Item 12.

-We therefore explicitly support the right of trans women to join us as skaters and we encourage non-binary people who feel comfortable participating in a women-identified team to join us as skaters.
+We therefore explicitly support the right of trans women and of non-binary people who feel comfortable participating in a women-identified team, to join us as skaters.
 We welcome people of all genders to join as referees, non-skate officials, coaches and volunteers.
 If you have any questions about joining us, please email email@example.com.
 The UKRDA Transgender Liaison can be contacted via firstname.lastname@example.org.